Less Stress With Your Boss?

 - Pick your battles.
 Confront wisely.
 Not everything is an issue that needs to be addressed.

 Finally, if your boss is negatively impacting your health and you have tried your best to fix it and nothing seems to be working, then get out.
-We spend an incredible amount of time at work and it does us no favours to be shortening our lifespan unnecessarily.
+We spend an incredible amount of time at work and it does you no favour to have a poor relationship with your boss and be shortening our lifespan unnecessarily.

 If you have some strategies to share – comment on this posting!